merixstudio/mrx_icon_font_gen/README.md

-The `icon_font` package can be used to generate an icon font from a directory of SVG files.
+The `mrx_icon_font_gen` package can be used to generate an icon font from a directory of SVG files.
 The font is created using a [FlutterIcon][] tool, and thus, it requires an Internet connection to work.
 Generated files can be used to further customize the font file using the FlutterIcon web tool.